Optimal e-values for testing the mean of a bounded random variable against a composite alternative: (RE)GROW optimal e-variables for bounded mean testing

-For the testing problem \eqref{eq:two-sided-testing-problem} studied in \Cref{thm:GROW_for_the_coin-betting_game}, the infimum over $\calQ$ in GROW is achieved by $Q_1 = q\delta_a + (1-q)\delta_b$, with $q=(b-\mu_1)/(b-a)$.
-Clearly, $\Egw$ is the GRO e-variable for the simple alternative $\{Q_1\}$.
-As for REGROW, we see that the infimum is achieved simultaneously by $Q_1$ and by the measure $Q_2 = \delta_{\mu_1}$.
-Interestingly, these are the measures with highest and lowest variance in $\calQ$.
+From the proof of Theorem \ref{thm:master_thm} in the Supplement, we can identify the \emph{worst-case distributions} achieving the infimum over $\calQ$ in~\eqref{eq:def_GROW} and~\eqref{eq:def_REGROW}.
+For the point testing problem in Theorem~\ref{thm:master_thm}~(a), the infimum over $\calQ$ in GROW is achieved by $Q_1 = q\delta_A + (1-q)\delta_B$, with $q=(B-\mu_1)/(B-A)$, and $\Egw$ is the GRO e-variable for the simple alternative $\{Q_1\}$.
+This also admits a RIPr interpretation as in \citet{grunwald2024safe}: $Q_1$ minimises over $\calQ$ the reverse-KL distance to $\calP$, and $\Egw$ is the likelihood ratio between $Q_1$ and its projection $p\delta_A + (1-p)\delta_B$, with $p=(B-\mu_0)/(B-A)$.

+For REGROW, the infimum is achieved simultaneously by $Q_1$ and $Q_2 = \delta_{\mu_1}$, which are the measures with highest and lowest variance in $\calQ$.
 As the worst-case distribution for GROW, $Q_1$ is the \emph{hardest} alternative to distinguish from $\calP$.
 On the other hand, the deterministic distribution $Q_2$ constitutes the \emph{easiest} alternative to test against $\calP$ and thus allows for the most powerful GRO e-variable $\Eg_{Q_2}=E_{\alphamax}$ over all $Q\in\calQ$:

 where $\alpha^\star_Q$ denotes the GRO optimal betting parameter for the simple alternative $\{Q\}$.
 Since REGROW evaluates performance relative to $\GRO(Q)$, alternatives with large $\GRO(Q)$ are also those for which a fixed e-variable may incur the largest relative loss, which is why $Q_2$ emerges as a worst-case distribution for REGROW despite being the easiest in absolute terms.